MrPhussy/sensai/README.md

 # Eliza Solana Example
 *with Crossmint custodial wallets and GOAT*

-This fork is a simplified example of how to create an Eliza agent that can **execute onchain transactions** using Crossmint custodial wallets and the GOAT.
+This fork is a **simplified example of Eliza focused on executing transactions onchain** using Crossmint custodial wallets and [GOAT](https://github.com/goat-sdk/goat-sdk).
 It's designed specifically for Solana, focusing on agents that handle complex onchain tasks.
 By using GOAT for all onchain functionality, this version removes unnecessary plugins for other blockchains and introduces a simpler character to start with that is tailored to doing actions on Solana.

-Onchain actions: Mint NFTs, check the latest trending tokens, purchase, trade them, and much more.
+**Onchain actions**: Mint NFTs, check the latest trending tokens, purchase, trade them, and much more.

 Tech stack:
 - [Eliza](https://github.com/ai16z/eliza) - The AI agent framework